DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 PresentationShort oral presentation on key topic in Cognition20%n/a

-AssignmentAssignment where students have to answer two questions that require a broad knowledge of topics covered during the semester80%n/a
+In Class TestIn-class tests consisting of 30 multiple choice questions and two essay-style questions that require a broad knowledge of topics covered during the semester80%n/a

 Reassessment Requirement Type